fescherer/project-studies/rocketseat/nlw-setup-habits/readme.md

 ## 🎲 About 🎲

-This project is a boilerplate for NextJS projects, here are included Styled Components, theme config, phosphor icons and Typescript.
+This project is a project-studies for NextJS projects, here are included Styled Components, theme config, phosphor icons and Typescript.
 Feel free to use and modify as you want.

 [Vercel's Deploy](https://alura-quiz.ofelipescherer.vercel.app)